 VISIT THE BIG SPRINGS VETERAN'S MEMORIAL

-The Big Springs Veteran's Memorial Park has been completed and is a beautiful tribute to our area veterans.
+The Veteran's Memorial Park is located at the corner of 2nd and Maple across the street from the swimming pool park.
+The Veteran's Memorial Park is a beautiful tribute to our area veterans.
 Almost $70,000 was donated to the project which includes a walkway to the circular memorial site with three granite ledger stones engraved with the names of approximately 670 local veterans.
 The ledger stones are centered with a 30' American Flag pole, surrounded by 25' flag poles flying the flags for the six branches of the Armed Forces.
 Two benches face the monuments and provide a peaceful place to rest and reflect.
-The area is bordered on the south with a 6' vinyl fence and the entire area is landscaped with hundreds of trees, bushes, grasses and flowers.
+The area is bordered on the south with a 6' vinyl fence and the entire area is landscaped with numerous trees, bushes, grasses and flowers.

 Donations are still needed to help with the maintenance and upkeep for the site.
 A full set of flags costs approximately $1,000 and they have to be changed at least once a year.
-Tax deductible donations should be made payable to: The Nebraska Community Foundation and mailed or left at Farmers State Bank, PO Box 436, Big Springs, NE 69122.
+Tax deductible donations should be made payable to: The Nebraska Community Foundation and mailed or left at Community First Bank, PO Box 436, Big Springs, NE 69122.
 Names can still be added to the stones with a minimum donation of $100.

 RELAX AT THE BIG SPRINGS YOUTH RECREATION POND AREA

 Tax-deductible donations are being accepted for this project and may be sent to The Nebraska Community Foundation, P.O.
 Box 294, Big Springs, NE 69122.